-I was recently in New York for the Freddie Awards and decided to have a couple of days afterwards to get the cheaper business class fare for staying a Saturday night.
+I was in New York and decided to have a couple of days afterwards my business trip to get the cheaper business class fare for staying a Saturday night.
 Being a Hilton Diamond member, my first port of call was the Hilton website.
-As I was staying a Friday and Saturday night, I looked in the more business-focussed areas and saw the Conrad was as cheap as some of the Hiltons plus it was an all suite hotel.
+As I was staying a Friday and Saturday night, I looked in the more business-focussed areas and saw the Conrad was as cheap as some of the Hiltons plus it was an all-suite hotel.
 The basic room was around $279 on the Hilton Honors rate, which I thought was excellent value for a suite in a hotel that was well located.
 I decided to pay extra to get a view of the Hudson river, as the photos on TripAdvisor looked pretty stunning from those rooms.
 This cost me $313 a night.

 I really liked the location of the hotel, as it was walkable to so many places at the lower end of Manhattan.
 It is located in Manhattan’s Battery Park City and is close to some of the city’s most quintessential neighbourhoods, such as TriBeCa and SoHo.
 I walked to both these locations from the hotel in less than 30 minutes.
 It is almost next door to the One World Trade Centre building, as well as near to the 9/11 Memorial and Museum, Wall Street and the Brooklyn Bridge.
 If you love shopping, the famous Century 21 discount store is only a few minutes walk away.
 There is also a brand new shopping centre opposite featuring premium stores called Brookfield Place.
 It has a good selection of restaurants, from the upscale to more every day snack places.